-I was given the opportunity by the good folks UC Riverside to create their first survey course in energy efficiency and renewable energies for their Extension Program.
-I was nervous.
-Found a great book; S. David Freeman's "Winning Our Energy Independence" to give a great overview without the pain of a having to get a technical degree.
+I was given the opportunity by the good folks at UC Riverside to create their first survey course in energy efficiency and renewable energies for their Extension Program.
+I was nervous, but I found a great book, S. David Freeman's "Winning Our Energy Independence" to give a great overview without the pain of having to get a technical degree.
 T

-Saturday March 14th:
+Saturday, March 14th:

 One of the musings that came from the class after our tour:

-"The Colmac facility for me, was the highlight of the day.
+"The Colmac facility. for me, was the highlight of the day.
 I was so impressed with the technology to use what was once a waste product and with very little emissions, convert it into clean energy. "

-He showed us the magic that goes on within their walls and explained in detail just how this fuel...which is called diesel because of the similar structural properties that it shares with diesel fuel...has the potential of being a clean replacement for diesel powered vehicles of all shapes, sizes and uses.
+He showed us the magic that goes on within their walls and explained in detail just how this fuel, which is called diesel because of the similar structural properties that it shares with diesel fuel, has the potential of being a clean replacement for diesel powered vehicles of all shapes, sizes and uses.
 Exciting stuff!

-After leaving Curtis we moved further down Valley along the Salton Sea rim.
-To CalEnergy's geothermal facility.12-1
+After leaving Curtis we moved further down Valley along the Salton Sea rim, to CalEnergy's geothermal facility.
+Now, this was an exciting experience!

-After hearing that these power plants actually produce a tremendous amount of energy being used in our very own Valley it made the group question why this fact isn't promoted more throughout our region...Fritz assured us that the relationship with the utility..though most of the time a bit strained...is headed in the right direction so that even more renewable energy farming will occur in the near term.
+After hearing that these power plants actually produce a tremendous amount of energy being used in our very own Valley, it made the group question why this fact isn't promoted more throughout our region.
+Fritz assured us that the relationship with the utility, though most of the time a bit strained, is headed in the right direction so that even more renewable energy farming will occur in the near future.

-What a great day and what a great operation the Nobles run.
+What a great day and what a great operation the Nobles run!

 I think that everyone in the class would agree that nowhere else could they have had exposure to five various, operational, renewable energy technologies in the span of a few hours and all within the same economy.
 The Coachella Valley has proven to be the Mecca of renewable energy and energy efficiency implementation!